JanssenProject/jans/docs/admin/config-guide/janssen-fido2-configuration.md

 To update the configuration follow the steps below.

 1. [Get the current configuration](#get-the-current-fido2-configuration) and store it into a file for editing
-2. Edit and update the configuration values as needed in the file while keeping other properties and values unchanged.
+2. Edit and update the desired configuration values in the file while keeping other properties and values unchanged.
 Updates must adhere to the `Fido2:AppConfiguration` schema as mentioned [here](#using-command-line).
-Schema details can be retrieved using the command below.
-Schema defines what values and datatypes are acceptable for each property value.
+The schema details can be retrieved using the command below.
+The schema defines what values and datatypes are acceptable for each property value.
  ```text title="Command"
  /opt/jans/jans-cli/config-cli.py --schema Fido2:AppConfiguration
  ```